6 KPI’s to help you measure your credit control

 Right party contacted (RPC) and Promise to pay (PTP) rate

-Two statistics that are often used in collections agencies, tracking these can help you identify where you may be falling short in your collection efforts.
+These two statistics are often used by debt collection agencies, and tracking them can help you identify where you may be falling short in your collections efforts.

-Your RPC rate tells you the percentage of outbound calls that result in you talking to the person with whom the debt is associated (or the right party).
+Your RPC rate tells you the percentage of outbound calls that result in you talking to the person with whom the debt is associated.

 If this number is very low, it may be that you have a problem with identifying or contacting the right person, and you could consider adjusting your strategy around this.
-Maybe you could try asking for multiple contact details earlier in the buying process or maintain regular contact with clients before payments become overdue to develop a more open communication with them.
+Maybe you could try asking for multiple contact details earlier in the buying process, for example by using account opening forms, or maintain regular contact with clients before payments become overdue to develop a more open communication with them.

 Your PTP rate covers the next step.
 It should indicate how many outbound calls result in the debtor making a promise to pay.